Achievable logoAchievable logo

 1. General warm-up: Low-intensity activity (e.g., jogging, cycling) that increases heart rate and blood flow while reducing stiffness.

-2. Specific warm-up: Movements that mirror the activity about to be performed, such as dynamic stretching or skill rehearsal.
+2. Specific warm-up: Movements that mirror the activity you’re about to perform, such as dynamic stretching or skill rehearsal.

 A complete warm-up should: